-- 1. Reexamine the National History Day theme Frontiers in History: People, Places, Ideas by reviewing the Theme Sheet and your previous written responses to the questions, "Why do people cross frontiers?" and "What opportunities are created by crossing a new frontier?" - 2.
-Using your chosen topic, complete the COMPASS organizer to understand the time period of your topic and how it fits into the context of history. - 3.
-Use your Choosing a Topic worksheet and COMPASS to begin analyzing your topic's frontier and historical impact and understanding your topic's connection to the theme. - 4.
-Complete the Connecticut History Day Project Proposal to submit your topic for your teacher's approval. - 5.
+- a.
+Reexamine the National History Day® theme Rights & Responsibilities in History by reviewing the Theme Sheet and your previous written responses to the questions, "What are the impacts of both the right, and the responsibility?" and "What are the different perspectives on the right and responsibility you considered for the first question?" - b.
+Watch the Research Questions 101 video.
+Begin writing some of your own research questions related to your topic.
+You can add these to your Topic Funnel. - c.
+Using your chosen topic, complete the BALANCE organizer to understand the time period of your topic and how it fits into the context of history. - d.
+Use your Choosing a Topic worksheet and BALANCE to begin analyzing your topic's frontier and historical impact and understanding your topic's connection to the theme. - e.
+Complete the Connecticut History Day Project Proposal to submit your topic for your teacher's approval. - f.
 Review and complete the Connecting to the Theme Checklist.